kswin/code-challenge/README.md

     - Question difficulty based on distractors length
     - Pagination
 - Error Handlers
-    - Distractors
-        - should not equal answer
-        - should not equal other distractors in the set
     - Add error responses to swagger docs
-    - Trim trailing/leading spaces

 ### License
 //TODO